RaspPywriter/Boredom_Text/README.md

 2. Number of participants
 3. Random Activity Generator

-This program uses the boredom API to get activities.
+This program uses the boredom API to return activities to users.
+Users can choose to keep trying to get more activities or exit the program.